-You will love Grandma's homemade chocolate cookie recipes.
-Nothing tastes better than a plateful of fresh-baked chocolate cookies.
+You will love Grandma's old fashioned chocolate chipless cookie recipes.
+Nothing tastes better than a plateful of freshly baked chocolate cookies.
 Just imagine the aroma of chocolate wafting throughout your kitchen.

-Make old fashioned chocolate cookies that everyone will rave about.
-But be prepared to bake a big batch, as they won't last long!
+You can make homemade chocolate cookies that everyone will rave about.
+These are the real deal without chocolate chips.
+However, be prepared to bake a big batch, as they won't last long!
 Nobody can resist eating them!

-If you close your eyes right now, you can almost imagine how good they'll taste.
+Close your eyes right now and try to imagine how good they will taste.
 Come on.
 Indulge yourself.
-Bake some cookies today.
+Bake a batch of cookies tonight.

 Mom's Recipe Scrapbooks (c.
 1920s)

 2 cups sifted cake flour, 1/2 teaspoon soda, dash of salt, 1/2 cup butter, or other shortening, 2/3 cup brown sugar firmly packed, 1 egg well beaten, 3 squares Baker's unsweetened chocolate, melted, 1/2 cup milk, 1 teaspoon vanilla, 1/2 cup walnut meats, broken.